chackydude/web-weather-app/README.md

 ### Layouts:

-There is a link to the [layouts](https://www.figma.com/file/gegXgCTbzqULd5OR6loWMV/Vue?node-id=31%3A2) if Figma.
+There is a link to the [layouts](https://www.figma.com/file/gegXgCTbzqULd5OR6loWMV/Vue?node-id=31%3A2) in Figma.

 ### Stack of technologies: